px/cfapp-piwik-analytics/README.md

     * Support a single Piwik Site ID
     * Support a single Piwik tracker/receiver
     * provide &lt;noscript&gt; tag for recording visitors without Javascript using a gif pixel.
+    * utilize cdnjs for serving piwik.js if left unsupplied by the user.